jamiewilson/corpus/README.md

-Corpus is a CSS toolkit.
-If you would like to use it take a look at http://corpuscss.com.
+Corpus is a small CSS toolkit.
+Learn more at http://corpuscss.com.